CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a solid skill description that clearly communicates its purpose and when to use it.
-The explicit 'Use when' clause with natural trigger terms makes it easy for Claude to select appropriately.
+The explicit 'Use when' clause with relevant trigger scenarios is a strength.
 The main weakness is that the specificity of capabilities could be improved by listing more concrete actions beyond just 'performs web searches' and 'retrieve real-time information'.

 Suggestions